BitMind-AI/bitmind-subnet/README.md

 #### bitmind/base/
 - **miner.py**: Responsible for loading models and weights, and handling predictions on images.
-- **validator.py**: Implements core functionality including reward calculation and forwarding operations.
+- **validator.py**: Implements core functionality for generating challenges for miners, scoring responses, and setting weights.
 - **neuron.py**: A class that inherits from the base miner class provided by Bittensor, incorporating both axon and dendrite functionalities.

 #### bitmind/validator/